simeononsecurity/simeononsecurity.ch/content/articles/understanding-the-impact-of-certification-updates-on-your-it-career/index.en.md

 ### Using Certification Updates to Expand Skillset

-Staying updated with certification changes is not only important for career growth but also for expanding your skillset.
+Staying updated with certification changes isn't only important for career growth but also for expanding your skillset.
 By keeping up with certification updates, you can acquire new knowledge and skills that are in demand in the IT industry.
 Here are some strategies to effectively use certification updates to expand your skillset:

 * **Identify the areas of your expertise** where you want to enhance your skills and knowledge.
 * **Research the certification updates** related to those areas to understand the new concepts and technologies.